fpsapc/MyPortfolio/README.md

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need: a computer, internet connection

 <!--
 Example command: